The Revivify Manor Park Project – Phase II The new playground

 You may have noticed that the hall figures high on our plans, as it forms the heart of the park and this new community hub.
 We’re having conversations with the Shiraz Mirza Trust about the future of the hall.
 They like the plans you see here.
 The deck, café, playground, and playful grassy area.
 All adding to the hall experience, as much as they do the park experience.

 The Trust were just about to extend their lease for a further 20 years, it runs out in 4 years.
 Together with Cllr Simon Edwards, we asked Cllr Liz Green, the council leader, whether this process could be paused, so we could do two things.
 Firstly, find out what the aspirations of the local community are for the hall, and secondly, to ‘explore’ a more ambitious vision for the hall as a community centre, which might include more facilities – possibly a café, soft play, function space, better toilets, music practice rooms, a youth club, a room for our local ward police team – a true community hub.
-The hall covers about 750m2 and if an additional floor was added would offer huge potential.
+The halls offer huge potential.

 The park as part of a liveable neighbourhood